jarvijaakko/jarvijaakko.github.io/index.md

 I've visited my relatives, living then in Argentina and Chile, and really felt connected with the local mentality there.
 In my opinion, the welcoming atmosphere that centers around the family is something Finnish people could learn from.
 Despite the political and economic tensions, most people seem to lead a happy and stable life and can value the free time as it should be valued.
 This is, of course, just my personal opinion concerning only the things I've seen.

 I've been lucky to have been able to visit Caribbean through a friend of mine who was studying in Cuba.
 During the trip, we stayed at a volunteer work center and took part in some of the activities also.
 This took place in the mountainous region of Dominican republic and taught me to better understand people living in rural areas without the amenities we take for granted.
 During the trip I also traveled to the Haitian side of the border and experienced things I will not easily forget.
 This was just five years after the massive Haitian earthquake and I got to feel the local pulse on many issues.

-My first
+We naturally also visited cuba, an experience that was particularly valuable to me as an Economics student.

+Some of the other experiences I've had was a spontaneous trip to Svalbard, a secluded group of islands belonging to Norway.
+As the region is located roughly halfway between the northernmost point in Scandinavia and the North pole, I got exposed to the vastness of untamed nature and harsh nature by e.g. crawling in a cave under the glacier.

+I've also witnessed the endangered silverback mountain gorillas by standing one meter apart in the jungle of Uganda and visited Rwanda and Kenya to see the true state of African prosperity.
+As mentioned in the [Reading & Writing](https://jarvijaakko.github.io/#reading--writing) section, some other trips I've made have been set in South-East Asia and West-Africa.

 ## Public Speaking